nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

   * setting the node version / engines?
   * name and description?
   * using npm scripts
-    * Do we care to comment on not using the post-publish as advertising?
+    * Do we care to comment on not using the post-publish as advertising? - no
+    * maybe not use postInstall scripts - additional security risk
   * structure?
     * mention that if a company has many modules,  it is good to have common development deps(linting, testing)
     * link to recommended testing libs